One Of These 8 Projects Is Going To Win $100 Million For Its World-Changing Idea

 For the semifinalists, only one will earn the $100 million prize, so there may be some disappointment ahead.
 But given that there were 17 charitable gifts of that size or more in 2016, and already 11 more this year, the hope is obviously that some deep-pocketed donors might feel interested in getting involved with these causes.

-In the meantime, MacArthur has partnered with nonprofit evaluator Charity Navigator to create short videos for those nonprofits that applied and that ranked in the top 25% of all 800 or so contenders on the charity watchdog’s measurements of high trust and transparency ratings.
+In the meantime, MacArthur has partnered with nonprofit evaluator Charity Navigator to share short videos about those nonprofits that ranked in the top 25% of all 800 or so 100&Change contenders and earned strong ratings for trust and transparency from the charity watchdog.

-Charity Navigator’s work to highlight all the other worthy submissions offers a similar chance for average investors.
+Charity Navigator’s work to highlight these other worthy submissions offers a similar chance for average investors.
 Below you can watch the eight semifinalist videos, which have been polished into solid fundraising-style pitches.
 Click here to see all of the other submissions from top nonprofit finishers, many of which may be equally worth of donations.

 Catholic Relief Charities: Changing how society cares for children in orphanages.

-Note: Correction: Semifinalists were announced in February, not March.
-Details have been added to clarify submissions and how MacArthur and Charity Navigator are collaborating.